carissalow/rapids/docs/datastreams/add-new-data-streams.md

 !!! hint
     `[RAPIDS_COLUMN_MAPPINGS]` and `[MUTATE][COLUMN_MAPPINGS]` have a `key` (left-hand side string) and a `value` (right-hand side string).
 The `values` are the names used to pulled columns from a container (e.g., columns in a database table).
 All `values` are renamed to their `keys` in lower case.
 The renamed columns are sent to every mutation script within the `data` argument, and the final output is the input RAPIDS process further.

-    For example, let's assume we are using `aware_mysql` and defining the following format for `PHONE_FAKESENSOR`:
+    For example, let's assume we are implementing `beiwe_mysql` and defining the following format for `PHONE_FAKESENSOR`:

     ```yaml
     PHONE_FAKESENSOR: